Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Days and Times

-This class needs more pre-enrollment by August 1 to get confirmed.
+This class needs 3 more pre-enrollments by August 1 to get confirmed.

 This module is a standing candidate which means it will be ready to launch as soon as it gets enough interest.
 Token holders can set aside a Token to reserve their seat for class and help it get confirmed.